billthefarmer/blog/blog/content/post/smart-meters.md

 #### BBC Micro receiver
 Another was a radio teleswitch receiver using an 8051 variant which was connected to a [BBC Micro][9] digital I/O port.
-This, in conjunction with some software on the BBC Micro, enabled the messages to be displayed.
+This, in conjunction with some software on the BBC Micro, enabled the radio teleswitch messages to be displayed.

+#### Acorn Atom terminal
 The other was an EPROM that turned an [Acorn Atom][10] into a serial terminal.
 The standard keyboard scanner in an Atom was horrible to type on, it only registered a key press when you released the key.
 So I wrote my own, included in the EPROM.
 I can't remember why we wanted a serial terminal, but we must have done or I wouldn't have had the idea.

 #### Other projects
 There were other metering projects going on at the time, one used broad band communication down the customers' electricity supply cable from the nearest substation.
-This worked during times of low demand on the power network, but became unreliable during times of high demand due to the noise level.
+This worked during times of low demand on the power network, but became unreliable during times of high demand due to the high noise level.

 #### Kilostream
 The various utilities were all nationalised industries at the time, so